 • organisation and time management skills

-• the ability to relate to young people in order to build trust so that they can achieve their full potential
+• the ability to relate to young people and build trust, to help them achieve their full potential

 • the ability to analyse problems and devise solutions